 "Military wives earn 25% less than their civilian counterparts," one government study found.
 Many put their own personal and professional ambitions on hold in service to the country in a role that is crucial and yet under-appreciated in American life.
 The sacrifice is very tangible in the daily lives of military wives.

 But for some military spouses, whose partners have been profoundly injured or killed in service to the country, life will never be the same.
 Most recent numbers from the Tragedy Assistance Program for Survivors (TAPS) shows just how vast the impact of the wars in Iraq and Afghanistan have been on American service members and their families.
-This Memorial Day, we’re remembering each spouse, father, child behind the numbers.
-For more about the lives lost, read ‘Faces of the Fallen,’ at The Washington Post.
+This Memorial Day, we're remembering each spouse, father, child behind the numbers.
+For more about the lives lost, read 'Faces of the Fallen,' in The Washington Post.